 Property Tax in Portugal

-There are several types of property taxes in Portugal, including:
+There are several types of property taxes in Portugal, which could be relevant to you if you decided to buy property while you're working in Portugal, including:

 This tax is based on a property’s taxable value and ranges from 0.3 percent to 0.45 percent for urban properties and 0.8 percent to 0.5 percent for rural properties.